yeasin90/Generic-UnitOfWork-Repository-EF/README.md

-# Generic-UnitOfWork-Repository-EF
+# A Generic UnitOfWork and Repository pattern for Entity Framework
-A generic Unit of Work and Repository pattern for Entity framework.
-Can be used with any Context class.
+This can be used for any of your model class.

 # Example
 UnitOfWork uof = new UnitOfWork();